TraceBeauchat/PolicyOCR/README.md

 # README

-This README documents the Kin PolicyOCR challenge.
+This README documents the PolicyOCR challenge.
 For ease of use, the solution was developed as a Rails application, however does not define any controllers, models, views, etc.  The repository as it stands supports the first three user stories.

 ## User Story 1
-Kin has just recently purchased an ingenious machine to assist in reading policy report documents.
+XYZ has just recently purchased an ingenious machine to assist in reading policy report documents.
 The machine scans the paper documents for policy numbers, and produces a file with a number of entries which each look like this:
 ```